connorgmeehan/coc-boilerplate/README.md

-# Code On Canvas Minimal Boilerplate
+# Code On Canvas Extendible Boilerplate

 This repo includes everything you need to build a static website, deploy it to AWS, and extend it with other AWS services.